 Additionally, in the scene where the main character in the manga looks back on his childhood, by painting the curved walls black and dimming the lights, we attempted to reflect the state of his mind when he looks at himself.

-In the highlight room of the exhibition, Mr. Inoue came up with the idea to place a wooden sword that the main character in the manga dropped from his hand in the actual displays space, and I still remember how he raised one side of it and paid particular attention to the moment it hit the floor."
+In the room that serves as the highlight of the exhibition, Mr. Inoue came up with the idea to place the wooden sword that the protagonist in the manga drops in the actual displays space.
+I still remember how we made sure to make it look like it was floating on one side, capturing the moment it hit the floor."

 The success of the "Attack on Titan Exhibition" and its aftermath.
 Becoming a bridge between Japan and overseas through space creation